RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 ![](BridgeBanner.jpg)

 If you're building modern applications that need to interface with various system or operating system features, you'll likely need external functionality that isn't available natively in FoxPro.
 Whatever your needs are, you can probably find this functionality in .NET either via built-in .NET system features, or by way of open source or third party libraries.
-For Windows applications .NET is easily the most comprehensive integration solution as it provides a relatively easy path for interopation between FoxPro and .NET to pass data back and forth and call external functionality.
+For Windows applications .NET is easily the most comprehensive integration solution as it provides a relatively easy path for interoperation between FoxPro and .NET to pass data back and forth and call external functionality.

 As FoxPro developers we can take advantage of .NET **by using .NET as a proxy** to access .NET features or libraries.
 We can call into .NET code from FoxPro either via out-of-box COM Interop features, or with the [open source wwDotnetBridge Interop library](https://github.com/RickStrahl/wwDotnetBridge).
 The latter gives you many more features and more control over how you interact with .NET.